Bert Wipiti: Early life

 Bert Sam Wipiti, also known as Herbert Samuel Wipiti, was born on 16 January 1922 in New Plymouth, in the North Island of New Zealand.
-The son of Motu Tamihana Wipiti and his wife Ngamata née Lowrie, Wipiti was of Māori descent and was educated at New Plymouth Boy's High School.
+The son of Motu Tamihana Wipiti and his wife Ngamata née Lowrie, Wipiti was of Māori descent and was educated at New Plymouth Boys' High School.

 Second World War

 A refrigeration serviceman at the time of his enlistment, Wipiti joined the Royal New Zealand Air Force (RNZAF) in January 1941.
-He completed flight training at Ohakea, gained his flying badge in late May, and then proceeded to Malaya in July.
+He completed flight training at Ohakea, gained his flying badge in late May, and then proceeded to Malaya as a sergeant pilot in July.
 He was the first Māori airman to go overseas for service.

 Singapore

 On his arrival in Singapore in August, Wipiti was posted to the Royal Air Force's No. 243 Squadron, which was based at Kallang Airport and operated the outclassed Brewster Buffalo fighter.
 Once the Japanese invaded British Malaya on 8 December 1941, he was part of a small detachment from No. 243 Squadron to briefly operate with an Australian squadron, No. 21 Squadron, flying from Ipoh, and returning to Singapore on 14 December.

-On 10 January 1942, Wipiti was credited with helping shoot down the first Japanese aircraft, a Mitsubishi Ki-46, over Singapore.
+On 10 January 1942, Wipiti was credited with helping shoot down a Mitsubishi Ki-46 reconnaissance aircraft, over Singapore.
+This was reportedly the first Japanese aircraft shot down in the Battle of Singapore.
 On 21 January, while on a patrol over the Batu Pahat area, he shot down a Mitsubishi A6M Zero fighter and then, the following day, destroyed two Mitsubishi G3M bombers that were part of a raid on No. 243 Squadron's airfield.
-A few days later, flying escort to several Vickers Vildebeest bombers that were attacking a Japanese convoy of transports, he shot down another Ki-46.
-By the end of January, Wipiti's squadron had been disbanded and he was one of a few flight-sergeants that were attached to No. 453 Squadron, an Australian squadron based at Seletar, which also received the remaining serviceable Buffalo aircraft.
+A few days later, flying escort to several Vickers Vildebeest bombers that were attacking a Japanese transport convoy, he shot down another Ki-46.
+By the end of January, Wipiti's squadron had been disbanded and he was one of a few sergeants that were attached to No. 453 Squadron, an Australian squadron based at Seletar, which also received the remaining serviceable Buffalo aircraft.